atlas-doc/doc/atlas-api-documentation/api-reference/post-ticketing-service/add-ancillaries.md

-# Second Addition Order
+# Order Ancillary

 ### Dependency

-"Second Addition Search" function should be called in prior of this call.
+The "postbookingancillarysearch.do" function should be called prior to this one.

+Procedure:

+1. Copy the Session ID into the request body.

+2. Type the passenger information and "product code" selected from the response in "postbookingancillarysearch.do".

 ### Endpoint {% debug uid="orderAncillary_1.0" %}{% enddebug %}